-- Cilantro, green onion, lime and tortilla chips, for garnish
+- Cilantro, green onion, lime, blue cheese and tortilla chips for garnish

 - Add chicken breasts and push on them to sink in.
 Cover and cook on Low for 8 hours or on High for 4 hours.

-- Instant Pot: In Instant Pot, add ingredients in the following order: garlic, onion, carrots, celery, beans, maple syrup, cumin, chili powder, smoked paprika, salt, chicken, Frank's red hot sauce and diced tomatoes.
+- Instant Pot: In Instant Pot, add ingredients in the following order: garlic, onion, carrots, celery, beans, maple syrup, cumin, chili powder, smoked paprika, chicken, chicken broth, Frank's red hot sauce and diced tomatoes.
 Do not stir!

-- Remove chicken breasts, shred with 2 forks and return to the slow cooker/Instant Pot.
-Add blue cheese, stir and let sit for a few minutes.
+- After, to finalize the dish: Remove chicken breasts, shred with 2 forks and return to the slow cooker/Instant Pot/Dutch oven.
+Add cream cheese or blue cheese, stir and let sit for a few minutes.

-- Serve hot, garnished with cilantro, green onion and lime.
-And tortilla chips if you have any.:)
+- Serve hot, garnished with cilantro, green onion, blue cheese and tortilla chips or cornbread.

-Also if cooking from fresh in Instant Pot, tomatoes might leak to the bottom and “burn” message might display.
+- If you get Burn: Also if cooking from fresh in Instant Pot, tomatoes might leak to the bottom.
 If so, add 1/2 cup water, don’t stir and keep cooking.
 Also if it displays again (IP can be finicky), just let a bit pressure out and “burn” message should be gone.

 - Instant Pot: In a gallon size Ziplock bag, add all ingredients, except chicken broth and cream cheese, finishing with tomatoes on top.
 Let as much air out as possible, seal and freeze for up to 3 months.
 Pressure cook on High with from frozen for 30 minutes with Quick Release.